mooinglemur/zsmkit/README.md

 * Ability to fetch current song state
 * Feature to suspend specific channels for all priorities, allowing the channel/voice to be used outside of ZSMKit, such as simple in-game sound effects, for instance.

-This potential ZSM feature is missing from both ZSound and ZSMkit:

-* PCM channel playback

 ### Priority system